 Conclusion

 Understanding how long evaporated milk lasts helps parents keep meals safe and reduce waste.
-Unopened cans last more than a year in the pantry, while opened milk keeps only a few days in the refrigerator.
+Unopened cans last 12–18 months in the pantry, while opened milk keeps only 3–5 days in the refrigerator.
+Always check can condition (no bulging, rust, leaks) and perform sensory check (smell, color, texture) before use.
+Infants, pregnant women, elderly should be extra cautious — when in doubt, discard.
 Trust your senses, store it properly, and use our freezer guide when needed.
 With the right storage habits, you can enjoy creamy recipes while keeping your family safe.

 Master Your Canned Milk Storage